GHoogerwerf/PAW/README.md

 ## About
 PAW or Protein Analysis Workflow is a pipeline used to automate the analysis of protein families.
 The pipeline generates a list of homolog protein to the query protein, a high-quality multiple sequence alignment, a phylogenetic tree and a ancestral sequence reconstrunction of the phylogenetic tree.

 This pipeline was tested using a Photoactive Yellow protein(PYP) found in Halorodospira Halophila.
-The test resulted in the discovery of new PYP and the further aid in PYP research.
+The test resulted in the discovery of new PYP's and the further aid in PYP research.
 ## Requirements
 - Python 3.0 or higher
 - biopython 1.78